folder Filed in Domain tips, Domains, News, Tips

 Marc Benioff’s Strategic Domain Name Collection

-In 2020, the launch of You.com, a startup seeking to create a more efficient and personalized search engine, quickly garnered attention.
+In 2020, the launch of You.com, a startup seeking to create a more efficient and personalised search engine, quickly garnered attention.
 The company raised $20 million in funding in 2021, with Marc Benioff leading the investment round.
 Notably, Benioff was the previous owner of the You.com domain, which he had acquired as part of his collection of premium domain names, including high-profile names like Einstein.com, Force.com, and Code.com.

 Benioff’s strategic use of domain names extends beyond his own ventures, as evidenced by his gift of the AppStore.com domain to Steve Jobs, the late co-founder of Apple.
 The story recounted in Benioff’s book, Trailblazer, reveals how Jobs planted the seed of the idea for the first enterprise app store and how Benioff eventually paid Jobs back with the gift of the domain as a gesture of appreciation.
-And to date, the domain redirects to the Apple App Store, further emphasizing Benioff’s strategic foresight in recognizing the potential value of domain names.
+And to date, the domain redirects to the Apple App Store, further emphasising Benioff’s strategic foresight in recognising the potential value of domain names.

 You need to get to the future, ahead of your customers, and be ready to greet them when they arrive.